School Waste Sorting, Composting & Recycling

 It all got started in 2018 when Urbana High successfully implemented a pilot for waste sorting and composting.
 Watch the video below to learn how Urbana High School incorporated waste sorting and composting.

 In January 2019, Joe instigated waste sorting and composting at Urbana Sugarloaf Elementary.
 Pilots begin with a “Waste Sort” during which students donned gloves and picked through all their trash sorting out food for composting, perfectly good unopened food that could have been shared or brought back home (see photo at left), recyclables, liquids, and trash.
 All components are weighed so everyone can see the impact.
 During the first two days of the program, 87% of the “trash” that would have gone to the landfill was diverted!
 Liquids made up 24% of the weight — these were poured down the drain.
 10% of the weight were recyclables.
 A whopping 53% was food waste to be picked up and composted, leaving just 13% of total weight (just 23 lbs. per day) headed for the landfill.

-During fall 2019, Lunch out of Landfills! was rolled out in 13 Frederick County schools.
+During fall 2019, Lunch out of Landfills! was rolled out in 13 Frederick County schools where 70 – 80% of lunch waste was consistently diverted from landfills during the 2019-2020 school year.
 If your school is interested in launching a pilot program to separate and compost food waste, take a look at MEE’s Lunch Out of Landfills!
 Toolkit for how to get started.
 If you are interested in consultation and support for rolling out your program, contact Joe Richardson.

 October 18, 2019: The Journal: World Affairs seminar at Shepherd University addresses climate change

 August 30, 2019: Urbana Courier: Food Waste and Composting Program Expands to Three More Urbana Schools

 May 21, 2019: Hawkeye: Urbana High School improves the environment with Composting Program